J Dilla: Early career

 In 1992, Yancey met the Detroit musician Amp Fiddler, who let him use his Akai MPC, a music workstation, which he quickly mastered.
-Fiddler, while playing keyboards with Funkadelic on the 1994 Lollapalooza tour, met Q-Tip of A Tribe Called Quest, the group was also in the lineup.
+Fiddler, while playing keyboards with Funkadelic on the 1994 Lollapalooza tour, met Q-Tip of A Tribe Called Quest, a group also in the lineup.
 Fiddler introduced Q-Tip to Yancey, who gave Q-Tip a Slum Village demo tape.
-In 1995, Yancey and MC Phat Kat formed 1st Down and became the first Detroit hip hop group to sign with a major label (Payday Records).
+In 1995, Yancey and MC Phat Kat formed 1st Down and became the first Detroit hip-hop group to sign with a major label (Payday Records).
 The deal ended after one single when the label ended the contract.

-In 1995, Yancey recorded the Yester Years EP with 5 Elementz (a group consisting of Proof, Thyme and Mudd).
+In 1995, Yancey recorded the Yester Years EP with 5 Elementz (a group consisting of Proof, Thyme, and Mudd).
 In 1996, he formed Slum Village and recorded what would become their debut album Fantastic, Vol. 1 at RJ Rice Studios.
-Upon its release in 1997, the album quickly became popular with fans of Detroit hip hop.
+Upon its release in 1997, the album quickly became popular with fans of Detroit hip-hop.
 Many journalists compared Slum Village to A Tribe Called Quest.
-However, Yancey said he felt uncomfortable with the comparison and often voiced it in several interviews.
+However, Yancey said he felt uncomfortable with the comparison:

 It was kinda fucked up [getting that stamp] because people automatically put us in that [Tribe] category.
 That was actually a category that we didn't actually wanna be in.
 I thought the music came off like that, but we didn't realize that shit then.
 I mean, you gotta listen to the lyrics of the shit.
 Niggas was talking about getting head from bitches.
 It was like a nigga from Native Tongues never woulda said that shit.
 I don't know how to say it.
 It's kinda fucked up because the audience we were trying to give to were actually people we hung around.
 Me, myself, I hung around regular ass Detroit cats.
 Not the backpack shit that people kept putting out there like that.
 I mean, I ain't never carried no goddamn backpack.
 But like I said, I understand to a certain extent.
 I guess that's how the beats came off on some smooth type of shit.
 And at that time, that's when Ruff Ryders [was out] and there was a lot of hard shit on the radio so our thing was we're gonna do exactly what's not on the radio.

-By the mid-1990s Yancey had a string of singles and remix projects for artists such as Janet Jackson, The Pharcyde, De La Soul, Busta Rhymes, A Tribe Called Quest, Q-Tip's solo album and others.
-Many of these productions were released without his name recognition, being credited to the Ummah, a production collective composed of him, Q-Tip and Ali Shaheed Muhammad of A Tribe Called Quest, and later Raphael Saadiq of Tony!
+By the mid-1990s Yancey had a string of singles and remix projects for artists such as Janet Jackson, the Pharcyde, De La Soul, Busta Rhymes, A Tribe Called Quest as well as Q-Tip solo, and others.
+Many of these productions were released without Yancey's name attribution, being credited to the Ummah, a production collective composed of him, Q-Tip and Ali Shaheed Muhammad of A Tribe Called Quest, and later Raphael Saadiq of Tony!
 Toni!
 Toné!.
 However, he was given songwriting credit on all of his non-remix productions under the Ummah.